rubyguides

 end

 Both classes satisfy the same module interface.
 Callers can invoke any Billable method without checking for nil.
+The NotImplementedError in the module acts as a self-documenting checklist: any class that includes Billable must provide every method, making it impossible to ship a half-finished null object.

-Null Collections
+Null collections

 A common source of nil checks is code like: